UnderscorePan/EZFlip/README.md

 - Add flashcards with text, images, and videos
 - Learn mode with gesture control for flipping cards and navigating
 - Simple and intuitive user interface
+- Tooltip assistance for buttons and interactive elements
+- Video and audio synchronization for flashcards with video content

 ## Requirements